frankyw/flexget-config/README.md

 ## frankyw/flexget-config

+### ARCHIVED: This repository has been archived as I am no longer using Flexget, and instead have switched to the *arr stack.
+You can view the [home-server](https://github.com/frankyw/home-server) repo for more info.

 This is a repository to version control my personal FlexGet configuration.
 This configuration is used in conjunction with [Transmission](https://transmissionbt.com/) for downloading, [Filebot](https://www.filebot.net/) for post-processing and extraction, and [Emby](https://emby.media/) for viewing.
 You can read more about this [on my blog](https://frankw.net/fully-automated-media-centre-flexget-emby-trakt-imdb/).

 ## Notes